 This paper asks how to think about paying workers when what you want them to do is more complicated.
 The authors’ example is teachers.
 Teachers do not do just one thing — they don’t make widgets — and you cannot measure the true output you’d like to get (say, successful and happy students).
 What you can do is pay them for individual components of their performance, like their students’ test scores.
 The problem, though, is that if you pay teachers based on how their students do in math, they may spend all their time teaching (or drilling) math.
 They will invest less in other parts of their job, and you may actually get less of what you really want.

 The paper argues that in this type of setting, it may make sense to simply pay a fixed wage, not linked to performance, since this is better than poorly designed incentives that distort effort.
-More generally, this work and follow-on work has made clear that the design of incentives in many settings is very important and, almost always, when you incentivize one thing, you get less of another.
+More generally, this work, and follow-on work, has made clear that the design of incentives in many settings is very important and, almost always, when you incentivize one thing, you get less of another.
 There is lots and lots of evidence that supports these ideas in the real world.

-At the end, “Multitask Principal-Agent Analyses” has direct implications for Elf on the Shelf.
-The core idea is that giving incentives for one thing — say, good behavior in the month leading up to Christmas or, even more narrowly, good behavior in the room with the Elf — is a bad idea if you can’t also measure behavior at all of the other times or in all of the other rooms.
+In the end, “Multitask Principal-Agent Analyses” has direct implications for Elf on the Shelf.
+The core idea is that giving incentives for one thing — say, good behavior in the month leading up to Christmas or, even more narrowly, good behavior in the room with the Elf — is a bad idea if you can’t also measure behavior at all the other times or in all the other rooms.
 Your child may be spending an inordinate amount of energy on good behavior in these isolated moments, leaving less emotional energy for behavior at other times.

 Log in